How PHASI models structured projects

 Phase Timeline

-Plan execution with reusable timeline phases such as requirements, design, review, procurement, production, testing or approval.
+Plan execution with reusable work phases such as requirements, engineering, procurement, construction, manufacturing, review, testing or approval.

 Percent of Completion

-Measure progress from structured project items, category grades and completed relevant phases.
+Measure progress from project structure, category weights and completed relevant phases.

 Timeline Comments

-Keep questions, decisions and replies attached to the exact item, phase, owner and timing.
+Keep questions, decisions and replies attached to the exact item, phase, owner and date.

-Percent of Completion in Phasi is calculated from the planning model itself: project structure, relevant phase bars, category grades and completed work.
-A completion value is not stored as a separate opinion; it is derived from the phases that actually exist for each item.
+Percent of Completion in PHASI is calculated from the planning model: project structure, relevant phase bars, category weights and completed work.
+A completion value is not just a separate opinion field; it is derived from phases that actually exist for each deliverable or work item.

-Teams can define category grades for the project, such as Requirements, Engineering, Procurement, Manufacturing, Testing or Approval.
-The grade for each category is distributed across the relevant phases in that category, then rolled up through items, parent tasks and top-level project structure.
+Teams define category weights for the project, such as Requirements, Engineering, Procurement, Construction, Manufacturing, Testing or Approval.
+The weight for each category is distributed across relevant phases in that category, then rolled up through items, parent items and the top-level project structure.

-This keeps progress configurable while making it less arbitrary than a detached manual percentage.
-The more accurately a team maintains the task panel and timeline, the more accurately Phasi reflects the project's current state.
+This keeps progress configurable, but grounded in the plan project controllers maintain.
+The more accurately the team maintains the structure and timeline, the more accurately PHASI reflects the project’s current state.

 - 1 Structure

-Create the hierarchy of work that belongs to the project: deliverables, components, modules, buildings, zones, documents, packages, assets, scopes, lessons or service items.
+Create the hierarchy of what belongs to the project: deliverables, components, modules, buildings, zones, documents, packages, assets, scopes or service items.

 - 2 Phases

-Create phase categories that describe how work moves from start to completion, such as requirements, planning, design, procurement, production, review, testing, approval or handover.
+Create phase categories that describe how work moves from start to completion, such as requirements, engineering, procurement, construction, manufacturing, review, testing, approval or handover.

 - 3 Timeline